Content modeling

 Metadata Manipulation: Implementing

-IDisplayMetadataProviderallows for programmatically setting properties toIsReadOnly = truebased on user roles. -
+IDisplayMetadataProviderallows programmatically setting properties toIsReadOnly = truebased on the current user's roles. -

-Server-Side Validation: UI-level restrictions should always be paired with server-side validation via the
+Server-Side Validation: UI-level restrictions must always be paired with server-side validation via the

 Contextual Help and Semantic Validation